mathjax/MathJax/docs/source/api/callback.rst

     .. describe:: fn

         A function that is to be called when the callback is executed.
-        No additional data is passed to it (other that what it is called with at the time the callback is executed), and `this` will be the window object.
+        No additional data is passed to it (other than what it is called with at the time the callback is executed), and `this` will be the window object.